What does it mean to be “in Christ”? How do I know if I am? The Apostle John tells us this:

 If you think about it for a moment, this is perhaps to be expected, in particular from the New Testament.
 After all, who were the people addressed by the letters of the New Testament?
 They were those either hearing that gospel for the first time in history, or those who, having heard it, were trying to figure out from their leaders (Paul, James, John, Peter) how to live their newfound faith.
 These were not people deep in that faith, with perhaps a couple of decades of life experience under their belts.
 They were “newbies”, largely (though with some exceptions) being fed “milk” rather than the “solid food” appropriate for those more mature in the faith.

-For this exercise I’m going to try to lay out the principle characteristics of a life “in Christ” based on key Biblical passages, and the personal experience of some notable saints, and then see if what the Bible has to say about this way of living is consistent with these characteristics.
+For this exercise, I’m going to try to lay out the principal characteristics of a life “in Christ” based on key Biblical passages, and the personal experience of some notable saints, and then see if what the Bible has to say about this way of living is consistent with these characteristics.

 Most authors have tried to frame this subject the other way around: to first examine what the Bible says about the outcomes of such a life, as far as it goes, and then offer aids and suggestions to help you try to achieve the life they conclude you should experience.
 In my opinion, this approach doesn’t lead to much insight.
 There’s very little “should” here; and there are no pat rules to follow (as modern authors, in particular, are fond of proposing).
 For example, Paul tells the Galatians (in 2:20):